 All Inclusive - Here's what you get

 24-hour All Inclusive.
 Unlimited local alcoholic and non-alcoholic beverages including beer, wine, spirits, cocktails and soft drinks, until 23.00 or until 02.00 in La Rancherita disco.
-From November 2014, international premium drinks will be available in all bars.
+International premium drinks will be available in all bars.

 Sports and Activities

 You've got two large pools at the Akumal, one of which is an activity pool.
 The poolside here comes with waiter service offering premium drinks, like juices, cocktails and international drinks.
 There are 5 other pools throughout the complex including the Tulum and Coba hotels.